 In the few minutes I was involved (that seemed much longer than it really was), I and my coworkers appeared to be stormtroopers, given a specific mission to accomplish.

 When I looked at them, I no longer saw the person I sat next to at work, I saw a fellow stormtrooper about to engage with me on a specific journey.
 We had officially stepped into virtual reality.

-We were in a typical Star Wars environment, and felt our ship suddenly be detoured, the warmth of lava as we exited the ship, even shot at the ‘bad guys’ and felt like we were being transported or elevated upward on a platform over said lava, even though I do not recall ever really leaving the ground.
+We were in a typical Star Wars environment and felt our ship suddenly be detoured, the warmth of lava as we exited the ship, even shot at the ‘bad guys’ and felt like we were being transported or elevated upward on a platform over said lava, even though I do not recall ever really leaving the ground.